a1phyr/assets_manager/README.md

 assert_eq!(point.x, 5);
 assert_eq!(point.y, -6);

-// Loading the same asset retreives it from the cache let other_handle = cache.load("common.position")?;
+// Loading the same asset retrieves it from the cache let other_handle = cache.load("common.position")?;
 assert!(other_handle.same_handle(&handle));
 ```